Scottish Health Council - making sure your voice counts

 It is no longer acceptable for guide dogs and assistance dogs to be barred from restaurants, but the practice is still encountered.

-This guide was developed with the assistance of Lynn Waddell, Quality and Diversity Project Manager, NHS Forth Valley.
+This guide was developed with the assistance of Lynn Waddell, Equality and Diversity Manager & Gender Based Violence Operational Lead, NHS Forth Valley.